FindArticles FindArticles

 SHARE

-Dyson has long railed against imitators, urging rivals to build their own motors and ideas.
-That’s why its new Spot+Scrub AI robot vacuum and mop is raising eyebrows: at first glance, it looks and behaves a lot like the category’s mainstream machines.
-After a hands-on viewing in Berlin during the IFA bustle, the question isn’t whether Dyson can make a capable robot—it’s whether it can make a distinctive one.
+Dyson for years has decried would-be imitators, saying rivals should build their own motors, create their own ideas.
+That’s why its new Spot+Scrub AI robot vacuum and mop is turning heads: at first blush, it looks and performs very much like the mainstream machines of the category.
+Here’s the thing: after a close encounter in Berlin during the rush of IFA, the question isn’t if Dyson can make a good robot — it’s if it can make a *different* one.

 Table of Contents